Cambrian combinatorics on quiver representations (type A): Representation theoretic version of the Cambrian lattice and the map

 \subsection{Acknowledgements}

 We thank Bernhard Keller for suggesting an outline for proving Theorem~\ref{thm A}.
 We also thank Nathan Reading and Hugh Thomas for answering our questions about Cambrian lattices, and Ana Garcia Elsener, Kaveh Mousavand, Pierre-Guy Plamondon, and Gordana Todorov for helpful suggestions.
 Special thanks go to Alastair King for stimulating discussions on stability.
+Finally, we thank the anonymous reviewer whose suggestions helped improve and clarify this paper.